flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 **Contact:** flirtyquiz.contact@gmail.com
 **Android package:** com.loveflirtyquiz.app

-These Terms of Service (Terms) govern your use of **Flirty Vibes: Truth or Dare** (the â€œAppâ€).
+These Terms of Service (Terms) govern your use of **Flirty Vibes: Truth or Dare** (the App).
 By downloading, installing, purchasing or using the App, you agree to these Terms.

 If you do not agree, do not use the App.